Bogić Bogićević

-Bogić Bogićević (Богић Богићевић; born 15 May 1953) is a Bosnian politician.
-He served as the 5th Bosnian member of the Yugoslav Presidency from 1989 until its abolishment in 1992.
+Bogić Bogićević (Богић Богићевић; born 15 May 1953) is a Bosnian politician who served as the 5th Bosnian member of the Yugoslav Presidency from 1989 until its abolishment in 1992.

-Bogićević was also a member of the national House of Representatives and was the 2nd President of the Olympic Committee of Bosnia and Herzegovina as well.
+Bogićević later served as a member of the national House of Representatives from 2000 to 2002.
+He was also the president of the Olympic Committee of Bosnia and Herzegovina from 1997 to 2001.

 Early and personal life

 Bogićević was born into an ethnic Serb family in the Eastern Bosnian town of Ugljevik.
-He is married and is a father of two children.
+He is married and a father of two children.

 Presidency of Yugoslavia (1989–1992)

 Bogićević was elected member of the Presidency of Yugoslavia by a referendum of the citizens of Bosnia and Herzegovina on 25 June 1989, among five candidates, thus becoming the first democratically elected member of the collective Yugoslav Presidency.
 In addition, he served as President of Yugoslavia's Federal Council for the Protection of the Constitutional Order.

 On 12 March 1991, Bogićević famously defied fellow Presidency members from Serbia on a vote which would have imposed martial law in Yugoslavia.
 Formally, the military leadership proposed raising combat readiness, but the real goal was to introduce military rule in Slovenia and Croatia and to overthrow the new political leaderships of Kiro Gligorov in Macedonia and of Alija Izetbegović in his native Bosnia and Herzegovina.
 The pro-Milošević faction, which already controlled the Presidency votes from Serbia (with Vojvodina and Kosovo as separate seats in the Presidency), and Montenegro, counted on his vote as a fellow Serb.
 Bogićević rejected the proposal, and thus by one vote, the Yugoslav Presidency rejected the imposition of martial law.
 He reportedly commented on his vote, which historians deemed "fateful": "I am a Serb, but not by profession".
 His decision was decried by the Serb Democratic Party, who claimed that Bogićević did not represent the Serbs, and he was deprived of his presidential salary as a punishment.
 He later started working for the Social Democratic Party.

 Together with Macedonian Presidency member Vasil Tupurkovski, in July 1991, Bogićević mediated negotiations between the Slovenian government and the Yugoslav People's Army (JNA) Supreme Command on the release of recruits and the unblocking of barracks during the Ten-Day War between the Slovenian Territorial Defence and the JNA.

-Bogićević spent the wartime period between 1992 to 1995 in Sarajevo under siege.
+Bogićević spent the wartime period between 1992 and 1995 in Sarajevo under siege.